Star Wars: Maul – Shadow Lord

-Star Wars: Maul – Shadow Lord is an upcoming American animated television series created by Dave Filoni for the streaming service Disney+.
+Star Wars: Maul – Shadow Lord is an American animated television series created by Dave Filoni for the streaming service Disney+.
 It is part of the Star Wars franchise, taking place after the events of Star Wars: The Clone Wars (2008–2020), and follows former Sith lord Maul during the reign of the Galactic Empire.

 Sam Witwer voices Maul, reprising his role from The Clone Wars and other Star Wars media.
-The series was announced in April 2025, a year after Witwer joined to provide insight on the character as well as his voice.
-A similar animation style to The Clone Wars was used, but with changes to reflect Maul's character.
-The series is produced by Lucasfilm Animation, with Matt Michnovetz as head writer and Brad Rau as supervising director; Filoni, Michnovetz, and Rau serve as executive producers with Athena Yvette Portillo.
+Maul – Shadow Lord was announced in April 2025, a year after Witwer joined to provide insight on the character as well as his voice.
+The series is produced by Lucasfilm Animation, with Matt Michnovetz as head writer, Brad Rau as supervising director, and Filoni, Michnovetz, Rau, Athena Yvette Portillo, Carrie Beck, and Josh Rimes as executive producers.
+It tells a serialized story and explores questions about Maul that Filoni and Witwer discussed while working on previous series.
+The animation, provided by CGCG, Inc. and Lucasfilm Animation's internal team, has a similar style to The Clone Wars but is more stylized, reflecting Maul's character and the setting of the planet Janix.

-The series is scheduled to premiere on Disney+ in 2026.
+The 10-episode first season premiered on Disney+ on April 6, 2026, with two episodes released each week until May 4.
+A second season is set to premiere in 2027.

 Premise

-Around a year after the Clone Wars, former Sith lord Maul rebuilds his criminal syndicate and trains a new apprentice during the reign of the Galactic Empire.
+Around a year after the Clone Wars, former Sith lord Maul rebuilds his criminal syndicate and seeks a new apprentice on the planet Janix during the reign of the Galactic Empire.